SNAP Restaurant Meals Program

 - Elderly or Disabled: the household must have only members who are age 60 or older or designated as disabled by a government entity, or an elderly or disabled individual and his or her spouse.

-Several Subway Restaurants in the Providence area have been approved by the Food and Nutrition Service (USDA) to participate in the Restaurant Meals Program, including the following locations:
+Ten restaurants have been approved by the Food and Nutrition Service (USDA) to participate in the pilot Restaurant Meals Program:

 - 255 Weybossett Street, Providence